 It’s no wonder then that Dutch considered one of the easiest languages for English speakers to learn — and that Dutch speakers are typically the most fluent non-native English speakers around.
 As a bonus, English is also quite similar to Afrikaans, a South African language that’s based on Dutch but includes more indigenous vocabulary.

-Anyone who’s tried learning German can attest that it’s a pretty difficult language to learn, but like all the previous languages on this list, it descended from the same root language: Proto-Germanic.
-This is why English and German share a great deal of vocabulary.
+Anyone who’s tried learning German can attest that it’s a pretty difficult language to learn, but, like all the languages on this list so far, it descended from Proto-Germanic.
+That’s why English and German share a great deal of vocabulary.

 For an example of just how much vocabulary Germanic languages share, take a look at a couple of examples between German, Dutch and English:

-All of this overlap in pronunciation and meaning means that despite German’s complicated grammar, English and German are still considered 60% lexically similar
+All of this overlap in pronunciation and meaning means that despite German’s very different grammar, English and German are still 60% lexically similar.
+If not for their very different approaches to word order, gender and other matters of syntax, the two languages would be very close.

 For the next closest language to English on our list, we finally have a language that’s not from the West Germanic family: Norwegian.
 Don’t get too excited though, because Norwegian is still a Germanic language — it’s just a Northern Germanic language.